REtipster provides real estate guidance — not legal advice.

-My goal was to AVOID confusing Buyers, Sellers and Closing Agents about how this process works and to give myself the freedom I needed to feel comfortable doing these types of transactions.
-Over time, I've found that these attributes can go a long way in getting these deals done.
+My goal was to AVOID confusing Buyers, Sellers, and Closing Agents about how this process works and to give myself the freedom I needed to feel comfortable doing these types of transactions.
+Over time, I’ve found that these attributes went a long way in getting these deals done.
 If you’re serious about adding wholesaling to your growing repertoire of real estate investing strategies – the opportunity is sitting right in front of you.

 When you consider how many more deals you’ll be able to do, the risk you’ll be able to avoid, and amount of money you’ll be able to make here (all while investing none of your own cash), this information is easily worth 50x than the price tag I’m putting on it – I’m not exaggerating.

-Note: When you sign up as an REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the REtipster Club, you'll get access to this item for FREE.
-There's no pressure – just want to make sure you're aware.
+Note: When you sign up as a REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the Land Investing Masterclass, you’ll get access to this item for FREE.
+There’s no pressure – just want to make sure you’re aware.